-6. Board Meetings
+7. Board Meetings

-The Board generally meets four times a year in regularly scheduled meetings, and in additional special meetings as needed.
+The Board meets at least four times a year in regularly scheduled meetings.
+The Board also holds additional meetings or informational sessions each year, called periodically by the Board Chair, as required to update the Board on important operational and other material events and as otherwise needed.
 The Board regularly meets in executive sessions of the independent directors.

-7. Agenda for Meetings
+8. Agenda for Meetings